nmshd/documentation/_docs_use-cases/use-case-consumption-delete-a-third-party-owned-relationshipattribute-and-notify-peer.md

 {% include properties_list.html %}

+This use case is deprecated and will be removed in the next major version.
+Please use the use case [Delete a ThirdPartyRelationshipAttribute and notify peer](use-case-consumption-delete-a-thirdpartyrelationshipattribute-and-notify-peer) instead.
+{: .notice--warning}

 This use case allows you to delete a ThirdPartyRelationshipAttribute, i.e. a [LocalAttribute]({%link _docs_integrate/data-model-overview.md %}#localattribute) that has the property `shareInfo.thirdPartyAddress` set.

 ## Parameters